ilbers/isar/doc/user_manual.md

 ### Limitation

 Debian cross-compilation works out of the box starting from Debian stretch distribution.
-So currently the only following build configurations are supported in Isar:
+Currently the following build configurations are supported in Isar:

+ - qemuarm-jessie
  - qemuarm-stretch
+ - qemuarm-buster
  - qemuarm64-stretch
+ - qemuarm64-buster (for host >= buster)

 ## Create an ISAR SDK root filesystem